jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/10/2018-10-21-my-answer-to-mit-ocw-6.0006-pset1a-problem2-was-wrong.md

 And sometimes it is tiredness...

 Sometimes, perhaps oftentimes, we just need someone else to check our confidence or our attitude when writing code.
-This makes me remember what Victor Rentea said about pair programming in his talk ["Brainstorming your way from a Monolith to a Clean Architecture"](https://www.youtube.com/watch?v=4-4ahz7zDiQ):
+This makes me remember what Victor Rentea said about pair programming in his talk ["Brainstorming a Clean, Pragmatic Architecture"](https://www.youtube.com/watch?v=mBxpOvlbAow&ab_channel=JUG.ru):

 > Many consultants believe that pair programming is the universal solution to any problem that a software project can have.
 >